 Chanterelle mushrooms are the most popular wild mushrooms that live in symbiosis with pine, spruce, oak, and hornbeam (1).
 These are orange, brown to yellowish-brown or yellow in color, highly desirable fruity, apricot-like aroma, flavor, firmness, and crunchiness mainly found in coniferous forests, and is harvested during summer and early autumn (2).

 It is also available in the desiccated form in food stores and is in great demand due to its special flavor and slightly spicy taste.
 Chanterelle mushrooms consume as fresh, dried, frozen, or freeze-dried fruiting bodies in soups, sauces (with chicken or fish dishes) in risotto dishes, omelets, also consumed with cold processed meats (3).

 Common name: Yellow Chanterelle, Girrole (France), Golden chanterelle (Britain), Yumurta mantari (Turkey), Capo gallo (Italy).

-Cultivated in: Asia, Africa, Western Europe, Central America, and North America
+Harvested in: Asia, Africa, Western Europe, Central America, and North America

 Nutritional value of Chanterelle mushrooms

 Chanterelle mushrooms are highly nutritious with desirable taste and offer promising food in improving human health and preventing diseases.
-It is a good source of carbohydrates, amino acids, unsaturated fatty acids, fiber and vitamins, minerals, ascorbic acid, low fat and low energy content (4).
-It also contains carotenoids, tocopherols, vitamin C, vitamin D known, with ergocalciferol, flavonoids, sterols, phenolics, indole compounds and selenium (5).
+It is a good source of carbohydrates, amino acids, unsaturated fatty acids, fiber and vitamins, minerals, ascorbic acid, low fat, and low energy content (4).
+It also contains carotenoids, tocopherols, vitamin C, vitamin D known, with ergocalciferol, flavonoids, sterols, phenolics, indole compounds, and selenium (5).

 1. Anti-inflammatory properties